 (6) Blow molding

-Blow molding: The molten thermoplastic raw material extruded from the extruder is clamped into the mold, and then air is blown into the raw material.
-The molten raw material expands under the action of air pressure, fits to the wall of the mold cavity, and finally cools.
+Blow molding: The molten thermoplastic raw material extruded from the extruder is clamped into the mold, and the air is blown into the raw material.
+The molten raw material expands under air pressure, fits into the mold cavity wall, and finally cools.
 The method of curing into the desired product shape.
 Blow molding is divided into film blow molding and hollow blow molding:

 1. Film blow molding

 Film blow molding is to extrude molten plastic from the annular gap of the extruder die into a thin cylindrical tube and, at the same time, blow compressed air into the inner cavity of the thin tube from the center hole of the die to inflate the thin tube to a diameter A larger tubular film (commonly known as a bubble tube), which is coiled after cooling.

 2. Hollow blow molding

 Hollow blow molding is a secondary molding technology that inflates a rubber-like parison closed in a mold cavity into a hollow product using gas pressure and is a method for producing hollow plastic products.
 According to the different manufacturing methods of the parison, hollow blow molding includes extrusion blow molding, injection blow molding, and stretch blow molding.

 1) Extrusion blow molding: Extrusion blow molding is to extrude a tubular parison with an extruder, clamp it in the mold cavity and seal the bottom.
 At the same time, it is hot and then blows compressed air into the inner cavity of the tube blank for inflation.

 2) Injection blow molding: The parison is obtained by injection molding.
 The parison is left on the core mold of the mold.
 After the blow mold is used to close the mold, compressed air is introduced into the core mold to inflate and cool the parison.
 After demolding, the product is obtained.